 Australia has appointed Lt-Gen Susan Coyle as its first female army chief, marking a historic milestone for gender representation in the military.
 She will assume her role in July, succeeding Lt-Gen Simon Stuart.

 Women make up about 21% of the ADF and 18.5% of senior leadership roles.
-The ADF aims to increase women's participation to 25% by 2030 as part of its efforts to address gender disparity in the military, according to Reuters.
+The ADF aims to increase women's participation to 25% by 2030 as part of its efforts to address gender disparity in the military, according to The Guardian.
 This appointment follows a class action lawsuit filed last October against the ADF, alleging it failed to protect thousands of female officers from systematic sexual assault, harassment, and discrimination.

 How this summary was created